-Childcare Hotline

-24 Hour Emergency/Extreme Weather
+Childcare Hotline 24 Hour Emergency/Extreme Weather 206-684-4203 This line is undated with critical information about program operations impacts due to emer

-206-684-4203

 This line is updated with critical information about program operations impacts due to emergencies, weather, or other emergency situations.
 This is an informational line only and does not accept messages.